jahan-paisley/Cedar/README.markdown

  I will try to keep it up to date and improve it incerementally.

 TODOS:
-  *   Few design flaws in Data Access Layer regarding the transation handling through Ninject Interceptors.
+  *   Few design flaws in Data Access Layer regarding the transaction handling through Ninject Interceptors.
   *   NHibernate Loquacious Automapping Conventions is not complete

 WISHLIST: